 What are the Benefits of Eating Chocolate?

-Despite the small amount of caffeine found in chocolate, theobromine – not caffeine – provides the energy boost associate with chocolate.
-Theobromine, the primary alkaloid found in cocoa, which is the primary component of chocolate – particularly dark chocolate – promotes energy in the body without affecting the central nervous system.
-This produces a gentle, pleasant, long-lasting type of energy that assists without causing sleeplessness.
+Despite the small amount of caffeine found in chocolate, it is theobromine – not caffeine – that provides the energy boost associate with chocolate.
+Theobromine is the primary alkaloid found in cocoa, which is the main component of chocolate—particularly dark chocolate.
+Theobromine promotes energy in the body without affecting the central nervous system, which produces a gentle, pleasant, long-lasting energy that doesn’t lead to sleeplessness.

-Studies have found that eating a small amount of chocolate before physical exercise improves the body’s use of oxygen, which in turn produces improved results in athletic performance.
+Studies show that eating a small amount of chocolate before physical exercise improves the body’s use of oxygen, which improves results in athletic performance.

 Due to its antioxidant qualities, consuming chocolate, particularly dark chocolate, results in a decrease in bad cholesterol (LDL) and an increase in good cholesterol (HDL).
 Eating one square of chocolate a day can significantly affect your LDL cholesterol levels.